keizured/heroku_host/README.md

 # heroku_host
-Simple  program aimed to run on a heroku server
+Simple flask program aimed to run on a heroku server